Zilliqa/ZRC/zrc-1.md

 ## Motivation

-A standard for NFT can be serve as an interface for game creators to create kitties, cards or weapons; by institutions to create certifications, diplomas and identifications.
+A standard for NFT can serve as an interface for game creators to create kitties, cards or weapons; by institutions to create certifications, diplomas and identifications.
 Generally, NFTs can be used to represent unique and rare assets as a tokens.

 <br/>